MicrosoftDocs/win32/desktop-src/hidpi/high-dpi-desktop-application-development-on-windows.md

 When updating an application to support per-monitor DPI awareness, it can become impractical or impossible (in some cases) to update every window in the application.
 This can simply be due to the time and effort required to update and test all UI or because you do not own all of the UI code that you need to run (if your application perhaps loads third-party UI).
 In these situations, Windows offers a way to ease in to the world of per-monitor awareness by letting you run some of your application windows (top-level only) in their original DPI-awareness mode while you focus your time and energy updating the more important parts of your UI.

-Below is an illustration of what this could look like: you update your main application UI (“Main Window” in the illustration) to run with per-monitor DPI awareness while you run other windows in their existing mode (“Secondary Window”).
+Below is an illustration of what this could look like: you update your main application UI ( Main Window  in the illustration) to run with per-monitor DPI awareness while you run other windows in their existing mode ( Secondary Window ).

 ![differences in dpi scaling between awareness modes](images/hub-page-illustrations.png)

 Prior to the Windows 10 Anniversary Update (1604), the DPI awareness mode of a process was a process-wide property.
 In the Windows 10 Anniversary Update sub-process DPI awareness support was introduced.
 Sub-process DPI awareness enables you to have a different DPI awareness mode for each top-level window (having different DPI scaling modes for child HWNDs is not supported, as of the Windows 10 Creators Update (1703)) in your application.
 A top-level window is defined as a window with no parent.
-This is typically a “regular” window with minimize, maximize, and close buttons.
+This is typically a  regular  window with minimize, maximize, and close buttons.
 The scenario that sub-process DPI awareness is intended for is to have secondary UI scaled by Windows (bitmap stretched) while you focus your time and resources on updating your primary UI.

-To enable sub-process DPI awareness, simply call [**SetThreadDpiAwarenessContext**](setthreaddpiawarenesscontext.md) before and after any window creation calls.
+To enable sub-process DPI awareness, simply call [**SetThreadDpiAwarenessContext**](/windows/win32/Winuser/nf-winuser-setthreaddpiawarenesscontext?branch=master) before and after any window creation calls.
 The window that is created will be associated with the DPI awareness that you set via SetThreadDpiAwarenessContext.
-Use the second call to restore the current thread’s DPI awareness.
+Use the second call to restore the current thread s DPI awareness.

 While using sub-process DPI scaling enables you to rely on Windows to do some of the DPI scaling for your application, it can increase the complexity of your application.
 It is important that you understand the drawbacks of this approach and nature of the complexities that it introduces.
 For more information about sub-process DPI awareness, see [Mixed-Mode DPI Scaling and DPI-aware APIs.](high-dpi-improvements-for-desktop-applications.md)